crsvt/sensi-stream/README.md

     npm start
     ```

-The tool will connect to the WebSocket and begin streaming data.
-You will see real-time updates in your console, and the corresponding JSON files will be created/updated in the `/data` directory.
+The tool will connect to the WebSocket and begin streaming data based on your configuration.
+You will see real-time summary updates in your console, and the corresponding JSON files will be created in the `/data` directory.

 ---